gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	![](resources/visual-studio-cmake-generate-completed.png)

-	If the CMake Generation fails, then there is a good chance the lab has been cloned to a directory with a long file path and name.
-This can be a problem for CMake.
-Try moving the labs closer to the root directory on your local drive.
+	If the CMake Generation fails, then move the labs to a directory closer to the root directory on your local drive.

 ---